cool-RR/cute-wing-stuff/README.markdown

 Type any pluarl word, like `bananas` or `directories`.
 Then run this script, and you get `for directory in directories`.

-Suggested key combination: `Alt-Insert Ctrl-F`
+Suggested key combination: `Insert Ctrl-F`

 ## forward-half-page ##